shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 If the object was magically imbued as a result of being recently conjured, the object is destroyed, and it vanishes in a poof of magic.

+# Fireball

+*Evocation ● Area ● Creature ● Object ● Offense ● Fire*

+*100wyl, 1AP → 50m, 7m radius, 8d6 fire*

+Shoot a fireball at an area, setting it ablaze.

+Roll for Fireball damage: 8d6 fire damage.
+Each creature makes an Avoid Flames save, and takes the resulting damage.

+Avoid Flames
+Success: Fireball damage / 2
+Failure: Fireball damage

+The area is a 7m radius circle.
+The fire spreads around corners.
+It ignites flammable objects in the area that aren’t being worn or carried.

 # Fly

 *Transformation ● Creature ● Mobility*